coder/coder/docs/templates.md

 #### Start/stop

 Coder workspaces can be started/stopped.
-This is often used to save on cloud costs or enforce ephemeral worflows.
+This is often used to save on cloud costs or enforce ephemeral workflows.
 When a workspace is started or stopped, the Coder server runs an additional
 [terraform apply](https://www.terraform.io/cli/commands/apply), informing the Coder provider that the workspace has a new transition state.